Skip to main content

 With display names

-By default, the ComboBox displays the raw enum member names (for example, "High" rather than "High Priority").
-If you want human-readable labels, wrap each value in a record and provide an ItemTemplate:
+The method shown above displays the raw enum member names in the ComboBox.
+For example, "High" rather than "High Priority" in the previous example.
+If you want human-readable labels, wrap each value in a record and provide an ItemTemplate.

 <ComboBox ItemsSource="{Binding PriorityOptions}"